Samran-Elahi/FYP-Experiments/README.md

 We developed a regularizer and incoperated it into the loss function to create model diversity but it did not reduce overfitting.

 # With Regualarizer
-so thses notebook contains our final experiment where we constructed a regualarizer and incoperated it into the loss function.
+so these notebook contains our final experiment where we constructed a regualarizer and incoperated it into the loss function.
 We were successful in achiveing model diversity however accuracy remained unchanged.

 # FYP_Report